 The issue can be complex, but we do have some answers to guide you.

-Why include e-cigarettes in a no smoking policy
+Why include e-cigarettes in a no smoking policy at work

 For example, the report found conclusive evidence that secondhand exposure to e-cigarettes poses risks.
 E-cigarette use increases airborne concentrations of particulate matter and nicotine in indoor environments.
-The report explains that because even low levels of particulate matter can have health risks, vulnerable populations like children and pregnant women may be especially at risk.
+The report explains that because low levels of particulate matter can have health risks, vulnerable populations like children and pregnant women may be at risk.

 By including vaping in your workplace policy, you protect all employees from exposure to harmful particulate emissions.